firozkhan18/Java-Evaluations/java-basic-exercises.md

 Expected Output

 The area is: 130.82084798405722
-Click me to see the solution

-36. Write a Java program to compute the distance between two points on the earth's surface.
+### 36. Write a Java program to compute the distance between two points on the earth's surface.
 Distance between the two points [ (x1,y1) & (x2,y2)]
 d = radius * arccos(sin(x1) * sin(x2) + cos(x1) * cos(x2) * cos(y1 - y2))
 Radius of the earth r = 6371.01 Kilometers